Free Shipping on all orders over $150

 5 Things You Can Do If A Panic Attack Strikes

 A panic attack.
 If you’ve never had one count yourself lucky, but bear in mind that no one is immune.
-We’ve been travelling through a pandemic so if you were ever going to have a panic attack or suffer from ‘anxiety’ the time is now!
-And it’s doubly challenging if you’re going through perimenopause /
+We’ve been travelling through trying times with a pandemic and cost of living crisis so if you were ever going to have a panic attack or suffer from ‘anxiety’ the time is now!
+And it’s

 Read More »